famedly/uia-proxy/README.md

 <img src=".vscode/doc/images/testing.png" alt="Testing view in VS Code"/>

-This will give you the possibility to run any test or testsuit (A) and see the results directly in the source (B).
-Corresponding settings are in (1,2 and 3).
-If you need to finetune some deep Mocha setting by monkey patching, do it in `.mocharc.js` (4).
+This will give you the possibility to run any test or test suit (A) and see the results directly in the source (B).
+Corresponding settings are in (1, 2 and 3).
+If you need to fine-tune some deep Mocha setting by monkey patching, do it in `.mocharc.js` (4).

-With the run configuration '**Mocha tests**' (provided in `launch.json`) you can also start debugging session (C) for both of the project code and tests.
+With the run configuration '**Mocha tests**' (provided in `launch.json`) you can also start debugging session (C) for both the project code and tests.

 <img src=".vscode/doc/images/debugging.png" alt="Debugging view in VS Code"/>